The essential p-dimension of the split finite quasi-simple groups of classical Lie type: The Case of the Linear Groups The Case of the Linear Groups

-For $PSL_n$, we will actually identify a subgroup of the $p$-Sylow (the classical Heisenberg group) to which we will apply our general (Wigner-Mackey) proof method.
+In this case, we will actually identify a subgroup (the Heisenberg subgroup) of a Sylow $p$-subgroup, to which Wigner-Mackey theory can be applied.
 This will give a lower bound for the essential $p$-dimension.
-We will find an upper bound by constructing a specific faithful representation (we will extend the minimal dimensional representation of the Heisenberg to a representation of the same dimension).
+We will find an upper bound by constructing a specific faithful representation (we will extend the minimal dimensional representation of the Heisenberg subgroup to a representation of the same dimension).